hansgundlach/Experimental_Progress/README.md

 # Experimental_Progress

-Replication of transformer scaling laws, with and without algorithmic improvement.
+Ultra efficient transformers for benchmarking the impact of algorithmic improvements like GELU.
 Using 2 NIVIDIA V100 GPUs.